Note: This article has been updated since it's original publication.

 - First Warning Letter – A more serious and demanding letter than the Late Notice.
 It reminds the owner of the amounts past due and the late fees.
 It mentions the consequences of not paying all of the past due assessments and late fees, such as filing a lien.

 - Second Warning Letter – A stronger letter in its wording than the First Warning, it is a more serious and demanding letter than the Late Notice.
 It again reminds the owner of the amounts past due and the late fees.
 It mentions the consequences of not paying all of the past due assessments and late fees, such as filing a lien.
 It mentions the owners appeal rights in the case of financial hardship.

 - Final Warning Letter – This letter assumes the community files liens to protect it’s interests when a homeowner becomes seriously delinquent and has ignored previous warning letters.
 This letter reminds the owner of the amounts past due and the late fees.
 It mentions that legal action, such as a lien, will be initiated next and that additional collection costs will be incurred.
 It gives a firm deadline when payment must be received before legal action is taken.
 It also mentions the owner’s appeal right in the case of financial hardship.

-- Take Legal Action – if you threaten it, you must be committed to following through.
-If the owner does not pay their past due balances or contact the community to appeal or work out a payment plan, then you must take legal collection action, usually by filing a lien or turning the debt over to your attorney.
+The unhappy fifth step in this process is the big bad itself: taking legal action.
+If you threaten it, you must be committed to following through.
+If the owner does not pay their past due balances, or contact the community to appeal or work out a payment plan, then you must take legal collection action, usually by filing a lien or turning the debt over to your attorney.
 [Note: In some states, only an attorney may take this action.]

 Some states have laws that limit the ability of a community or their management company from sending collection letters.
 For example, Maryland requires management companies to be licensed as “collection agencies” in order to send demand letters like the ones outlined above.
 You must check with a local attorney to make sure you understand any requirements or restrictions in your area relative to sending collection letters.